alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 You gain a +2 bonus to attack rolls and damage rolls made with this magic weapon.
 In addition, you can make one attack with it as a Bonus Action on each of your turns.

+#### Sending Stones

+*Wondrous Item, Uncommon*

+Sending Stones come in pairs, with each stone carved to match the other so the pairing is easily recognized.
+While you touch one stone, you can cast Sending from it.
+The target is the bearer of the other stone.
+If no creature bears the other stone, you know that fact as soon as you use the stone, and you don’t cast the spell.

+Once Sending is cast using either stone, the stones can’t be used again until the next dawn.
+If one of the stones in a pair is destroyed, the other one becomes nonmagical.

+#### Sentinel Shield

+*Armor (Shield), Uncommon*

+While holding this Shield, you have Advantage on Initiative rolls and Wisdom (Perception) checks.
+The Shield is emblazoned with a symbol of an eye.

 #### Shield, +1, +2, or +3

 *Armor (Shield), Uncommon (+1), Rare (+2), or Very Rare (+3)*